 We like heaven.
 But we don’t like hell, right?
 But the Bible talks about them both.
 They are taken seriously.
 They are reality.

-The Scottish theologian James Denney did a survey of Jesus’ teaching and found that 13% referred to judgment or hell.
+One theologian did a survey of Jesus’ teaching and found that 13% referred to judgment or hell.
 Speaking about final judgment in Matthew 25:46 Jesus said that some people will “go into eternal life,” but others “will go away into eternal punishment.”
 And yet, we often close our eyes and ears to this reality simply because we don’t like it.

 If judgment isn’t real why did Jesus talk about it?
 If hell isn’t real why did Jesus talk about it?
 Plus, what is heaven like?
 Is it boring like the T.V. commercials suggest?
 Or is it much more?
 If faithfulness, forgiveness, and love don’t matter, why did Jesus make them central to his teaching and work?